jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And if you still doubt that Main Street is inherently just, realize this.

-Once Jedi Reed Hastings gave the public internet streaming (using plenty of open-source technology) at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.
+Once Jedi Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
 This is the power of an empowered middle-class practicing good politics and grabbing the levers of power.